What are Exchange Traded Funds, how and when they started?

 How is collateral transfer service activated?

-Who is eligible to open a repo account?
+Who is eligible to create a repo transfers?

 Is the repo service available between different members?